Assassin1771/POKE-INFO/README.md

 <br>
 I am really fond of the Pokemon World.
 <br>
-So, I came up with a idea of this application and created it with React JS and Material UI along with Poke API.
+So, I came up with an idea of this application and created it with React JS and Material UI along with Poke API.
 <br>
 Hope you like it!!